The

 - In most countries the mains frequency is held to within a

-milliHertz of nominal, so in-field use should not be
+few 10's of milliHertz of nominal, so in-field use should

-the source of light causing problems is from a portable
+source of light causing problems is from a portable power

 - I have long-used a 1 kHz tone for testing and alignment,